-At the time we were not really sure what possessed us to take on such a huge responsibility, other than the fact that it was such a beautiful, and peaceful place.
-We knew that it would be a wonderful place for our children to grow up and a great place to quality time with our family and friends.
+At the time, we were not really sure what possessed us to take on such a huge responsibility, other than the fact that it was such a beautiful and peaceful place.
+We knew that it would be a wonderful place for our children to grow up and a great place to spend quality time with our family and friends.

-At first we were sure we were not ready to open the farm to public.
-It was nice having it all to our selves, not to mention we were so busy with our existing business that the thought of having one moreﾠ was a bit daunting.
-Lee owns and operatesﾠ Prestige Builders, a successful Construction company that specializes in every thingﾠ from commercial construction, to custom homes and renovations, as well as Maloneys Tree Service, that specializes in tree removal and storm clean up.
+At first, we were sure we were not ready to open the farm to the public.
+It was nice having it all to ourselves, not to mention, we were so busy with our existing business that the thought of having one more was a bit daunting.
+Lee owns and operates Prestige Builders, a successful construction company that specializes in every thing from commercial construction, to custom homes and renovations, and he owns Maloneys Tree Service, that specializes in tree removal and storm clean up.

-Dixie Bagley is a Certified Personal Trainer in Rome, in addition to helping lee run his companies, and being a mom to their 3 children.
-So needless to say life is busy.
-After giving it some thought we decided to open the farm to the public.
-Keeping it family owned and operated meant we could keep our prices reasonable, and ensured that we could still enjoy it as well.
+Dixie Bagley is a Certified Personal Trainer in Rome, in addition to helping Lee run his companies, and being a mom to their 3 children.
+Needless to say, life is busy.
+After giving it some thought, we decided to open the farm to the public.
+Keeping it family-owned and operated meant we could keep our prices reasonable, and ensured that we could still enjoy it as well.
 We chose to rename it THE FARM and give it a shot.
 Our first wedding was in January of 2011 and our first horse moved in as well.